sparkison/m3u-editor/docs/docker-compose.md

 Runtime-configurable ports and templates
 ---------------------------------------

-The nginx entrypoint and `start-container` both use `envsubst` to render config templates at container start.
+The nginx entrypoint uses `envsubst` to render nginx config templates at container start.
 That means users can configure ports and proxy targets at runtime using environment variables (examples):

 - `APP_PORT` — port mapped on the host that will be routed to nginx (default 36400).
 - `FPMPORT` — php-fpm port (default 9000).
 - `M3U_PROXY_PORT` — embedded m3u-proxy port (default 38085).
 - `REVERB_PORT` — websockets port (default 36800).

 When running separate `php-fpm` + `nginx` services, the `nginx` container renders `laravel.tmpl` and proxies to the php-fpm container using `${FPMPORT}`.
-When running the legacy `all-in-one` image, `start-container` performs the same templating and starts nginx/php-fpm/supervisord inside the single container.
-This preserves backwards compatibility while enabling modular deployments.
+When running the legacy `all-in-one` image, `start-container` performs php-fpm templating and starts supervisord (the all-in-one image does not include nginx — use the separate `nginx` image when you need HTTP hosting).

 CI recommendations
 ------------------